openSUSE/news-o-o/_posts/2007-07-18-nice-trick-to-use-apiopensuseorg-native-with-kde-apps.markdown

 You can basically use this for all PUT and GET requests listed on [https://api.opensuse.org/apidocs](https://api.opensuse.org/apidocs).

 Hope you have fun with this :)

+ And in cellphonetrackers  case of the black iphone 5, the background is black, the apple logo and the progress bar are white